Shellai/ExCleaner/README.md

 Note!
 Don't forget to write extension with "." (without "")!

 [WARNING] ExCleaner creates log-file, named as "ExCleanerLogs.txt" on Desktop (Windows) or in your USER home directory (Other OS)!
-In this file you can see a list of deleted files for all time.
+Here you can see a list of deleted files for all time.

 Thank you for choosing ExCleaner!